in-dato-veritas/arcadia/public-reach-out.md

 Characteristics are elements with a one level of abstraction from the data.
 They don't say much but they say enough for them to be used in different contexts.
 This means that characteristics must be representative of the population of users.
 To verify that this is actually the case, users should have a way to recognise the validity (or the non validity) of one particular characteristic.
 Examples of characteristics are: risk aversion, distribution of values, work balance in life, etc.

-> Looking at one of her characteristics, users should feel like they are looking in the mirror and recognise an aspect of their appearance.
+> Looking at one of their characteristics, users should feel like they are looking in the mirror and recognise an aspect of their appearance.
 It should be that familiar.

 Characteristics are self-explanatory: they include not only the data, but also the context in which the data has been generated, the interpretation of developers and the validation of the users.
 Characteristics should therefore be what users may want to share.
 The data that feeds into a characteristic will never leave the user's data warehouse.